Dhruvdot7/University-lost-found-system/README.md

 This system allows students to report lost items, search for found items, and enables authorized admins to manage found objects and resolve lost cases.

+To directly access the project go to: https://university-lost-found-sys.streamlit.app

 ---

 ## 🌟 Key Features